 It’s a minefield for managers, who have to juggle with these conflicting demands, whilst also making sure that essential work and services are covered over the peak holiday period.

 As with most workplace issues, good communication is the key.
-If employees are crystal clear about the arrangements for requesting holidays, disagreements are less likely to arise.
+If employees are crystal clear about the arrangements for requesting holidays, disagreements are less likely to arise from managing staff leave.
 If they have access to their own holiday records, via a central or self-service system, there won’t be any misunderstandings or surprises over entitlement.
 Of course if managers have the tools, like an absence management software, to plot holidays and get an overview of the impact on their team, they are in a much better position to make considered judgements about which requests to accept and which they have to regretfully decline.